mscarey/AuthoritySpoke/docs/guides/template_strings.rst

     >>> drug_comparison.implies(smaller_drug_comparison)
     True

-If you phrase a :class:`~authorityspoke.predicates.Comparison` with an inequality sign using ``truth=False``, AuthoritySpoke will silently modify your statement so it can have ``truth=True`` with a different sign.
+If you phrase a :class:`~nettlesome.predicates.Comparison` with an inequality sign using ``truth=False``, AuthoritySpoke will silently modify your statement so it can have ``truth=True`` with a different sign.
 In this example, the